-A family camping trip can be an enjoyable experience with a little preparation.
-Knowing everyone's limits, taking the time to plan ahead, and packing the right items will help your adventure come off without a hitch.
+A family camping trip can be a lot of fun with a little preparation.
+Knowing everyone's limits, planning ahead, and packing the right items will help your adventure come off without a hitch.

-Here are the down-and-dirty basics of woods and camping safety.
+Here are the basics of woods and camping safety.

 If you're not skilled in the outdoors, begin your adventures by taking day trips.
-But even then be aware of camping safety issues, such as bug bites and stings; plants that may cause rashes and allergic reactions; exposure to heat, wind, water, and cold; and getting lost.
+But even then be aware of camping safety issues, such as insect bites and stings; plants that can cause rashes and allergic reactions; exposure to heat, wind, water, and cold; and getting lost.

 Common Camping Dangers

-One common mistake made by camping families is not being ready for seasonal transitions regarding proper clothing and equipment.
+One common mistake made by camping families is not being ready for seasonal changes.
 Storms blow in and out during all seasons, and there can be sudden shifts in temperatures in spring and fall, particularly on high mountains.
 Precipitation and wind lead to rapid cooling, especially when temperatures drop at nightfall.

 Excessive heat can be a problem for young children, whose sweat glands are not fully developed until adolescence.
 On hot days, hike in the cooler mornings and evenings.
 During the day, spend time in shaded areas.
 Wear skin protection whenever you or your kids are exposed to the sun, including hats, sunscreen, and cotton clothes.